flutter-tizen/flutter-tizen/doc/install-tizen-sdk.md

 ![Tizen Emulator Table](images/em_emulator_table.png)

 Note: Launching a Tizen emulator requires HW virtualization (Intel VT-x/AMD-V) support.
-For more information, see [Emulator Requirements](https://samsungtizenos.com/docs/sdktools/?sid=9UIFnPqra1FQFU9WnCyo#content-emulator-requirements).
+For more information, see [Increasing the Application Execution Speed](https://samsungtizenos.com/documentation/sdk-tools/dotnet/vscode/vscode-ext/tools/emulator#content-increasing-the-application-execution-speed).

+Note: If the emulator fails to run on Ubuntu 24.04, you may need to install `libsdl1.2debian` (`sudo apt install libsdl1.2debian`).

 ## Create a certificate profile